IIIF/cookbook-recipes/recipe/0010-book-2-viewing-direction/index.md

 ## Example 2: `viewingDirection` `top-to-bottom`

-This Manifest represents an Ethiopian scroll, written in Gez for Walata Eyasus (secular name Berenash), that contains prayers to guard against epilepsy and for the binding of demons.
-Its full length is 2.245m and is roughly .11m wide over its length.

-Note that as of the writing of this recipe, the `behavior` value of `continuous` has no noticeable effect in the Universal Viewer demonstration linked below.
-However, for forward compatibility it is a part of the Manifest.
+This Manifest represents a portion of the diary of William Lewis Sachtleben, an American long-distance cyclist who rode across Asia from Istanbul to Peking in 1891 to 1892 with Thomas Gaskell Allen Jr., his classmate from Washington University.

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest-ttb.json" %}

-{% include jsonviewer.html src="manifest-ttb.json" config='data-line="15-18"' %}
+{% include jsonviewer.html src="manifest-ttb.json" config='data-line="15"' %}

 # Related recipes